Hooq/unicum/README.md

 You can use unicum.js in a Node application, as a library, or, preferably, starting the Unicum server.
 This is based on Docker and can be downloaded and ran in a minute or less.

-To start the server you can run the shell script `run.sh`.
-You can do it cloning this repository, or executing the `run.sh` file directly from GitHub:
+To install the server, Docker has to be installed on your server.
+If not, look at [http://docs.docker.com/installation/](http://docs.docker.com/installation/).
+To start the server, you can run the shell script `run.sh`, cloning this repository, or executing the `run.sh` file directly from GitHub:

     curl -sSL https://raw.githubusercontent.com/Hooq/unicum/master/run.sh | sudo sh

 It will create